FoamScience/openfoam-with-neovim/content/home/lb.md

 ### Load-Balance the mesh after topology changes

-- Refinement methods generally "unbalance" local regions, generating load balancing issues.
+- Refinement methods generally cause imbalance for static domain decomposition cases.

 - The Load-Balancer engine in Foam-Extend can auto-sense processor imbalance with respect to cell-count
-    - Using a trigger coefficient

 - It also tries to migrates adjacent cells between processors if possible